Arcadia-Science/chlamy-comparison/README.md

 ## Script for generating vector graphics of idealized cell

 This script will generate a vector graphic of an idealized cell.
 The user may define the 2D morphology measurements in the script.
 The output is a vector graphic.
-For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nj8khdxj90e).[Link to Python script](./code/python/idealized_cell/chlamy_modeler.py)
+For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nj8khdxj90e).
+[Link to Python script](./code/python/idealized_cell/chlamy_modeler.py)

     python3 code/python/idealized_cell/chlamy_modeler.py